harui2019/NCCUCourse/README.md

 If your google credential is store else where, please modify `.env` file.
 Be aware of your credential when using git!!

+### unit

+You will need to download the unit file from [https://qrysub.nccu.edu.tw/assets/api/unit.json](https://qrysub.nccu.edu.tw/assets/api/unit.json) and save it as `unit.json` in the root directory.

 ## Execution

 ```sh
 python main.py
 ```